How do Super Bowl squares work?

 The basic game is the most common version, but many pools add extra layers of winning.
 The more chances to cash, the more fun a squares pool can be.

 The most often employed addition to the standard game is winning on “touching” squares.
-This means the cells immediately adjacent to the winning square — both vertically and horizontally –a lso win.
+This means the cells immediately adjacent to the winning square — both vertically and horizontally –a also win.

 You must have one of the two winning numbers to have a touching square.
 The prize is usually significantly less than the winning square for that quarter.
 Sometimes, it’s just getting your entry fee back.
 Touching squares still can occur if the winning cell is on the edge of the grid.